bhermanmit/ans_cd/source/authors/podium_auth_7.rst

 Avincola, Valentina - Podiums
 -----------------------------

-* :download:`Valentina Avincola, Karlsruhe Institute of Technology.
+* `Valentina Avincola, Karlsruhe Institute of Technology.
 Oxidation in Steam and Quenching of Silicon Carbide as Cladding for Nuclear Power Plants.
-Materials Science & Technology <../docs/217.pdf>`
+Materials Science & Technology <../_static/docs/217.pdf>`_